 Read our publication on "Confidence and Attitudes of Doctors and Dietitians towards Nutrition Care and Nutrition Advocacy for Hospital Patients in Kolkata, India"

-NNEdPro aims to create sustainable health promotion Teaching Kitchen, envisioned in line with key UN Sustainable Development Goals.
-The teaching kitchen will be a permanent multi-purpose space that will serve as a community hub for malnutrition screening and prevention, health promotion, and disease prevention and a safe haven within the Chetla slum.
+NNEdPro aims to create a sustainable health promotion Teaching Kitchen programme, envisioned in line with the key UN Sustainable Development Goals.
+The Teaching Kitchen will be a permanent multi-purpose space that will serve as a community hub for malnutrition screening and prevention, health promotion, and disease prevention and a safe haven within the urban slums.

 The objectives of the Teaching Kitchen programme include the following:

 Improve awareness (Knowledge, Attitutdes and Practices) of diet diversity and disease prevention